-Overview Materiality: Group financial statements as a whole £3.8m (2022: £4.0m) 1.8% (2022: 0.8%) of benchmark Coverage 86% (2022: 74%) of revenue from continuing operations Key audit matters vs 2022 Key audit matters Event driven vs 2022 New: Accounting for the Group's 🛧 interest in Hudson
+Overview Materiality: Group financial statements as a whole £3.8m (2022: £4.0m) 1.8% (2022: 0.8%) of benchmark Coverage 86% (2022: 74%) of revenue from continuing operations Key audit matters vs 2022 Event driven New: Accounting for the Group's interest in Hudson ↑ Parent Company recurring risk Recoverability of cost of investment in subsidiary and intra-Group debtors $\leftrightarrow$

-Group revenue in 2022 included significant amounts from components that, in 2023, have been classified as discontinued.
+\ Group revenue in 2022 included significant amounts from components that, in 2023, have been classified as discontinued.
 In the 2023 financial statements, total revenue from continuing operations for the year 2022 has been restated for discontinued operations.
 The comparative information in relation to audit materiality and coverage noted here has not been restated.